maaku/restore/README.md

 Data.Restore.Get and Data.Restore.Put to serialize/deserialize using
 the ``Get`` and ``Put`` monads.

-More information in the haddock documentation.
+More information can be found in the haddock documentation.

 ## Deriving restore instances using GHC's Generic ##